He Likes You But Doesn’t Want a Relationship? Here’s Why!

 What Shall I Do?

-The best advice I can offer you in this scenario is, Be patient and stick by his side as he heals.
+Be patient and stick by his side as he heals.

 Offer a listening ear when he needs to vent about his ex.
 Avoid pressuring him to move faster than he’s ready for.
 Building trust and being a reliable companion can help restore his faith in love over time.

+Validate his feelings, but also gently encourage him to seek closure.
 Getting involved with his healing process fosters an open, caring bond, even if just as friends at first.

+With acceptance and space, he’ll gradually move forward.
 Your support now lays the foundation for a potential future relationship together, dear.

-6. He’s Just Another Attention Lover.
+6. He’s Just Another Attention Lover

 Some men enjoy the excitement of pursuing and seducing a woman.
 However, they lose interest once the chase is over.

+His enthusiasm is fleeting… it’s more about the thrill of the game and conquest rather than genuinely connecting.
 Once he feels you’re attracted to him and he’s getting enough attention, he moves on to generate the same feeling in some other women.

 He may come on strong initially, texting frequently and going out of his way to impress you.
 But soon after hooking up or seeming to “win you over,” his responsiveness and investment fade.